-It is a tag management system that allows you to quickly and easily update tags and code snippets on your website that are intended for traffic analysis and marketing optimization.
+Magento 2 GTM Extension allows you to quickly and easily update tags and code snippets on your e-commerce website that are intended for traffic analysis and marketing optimization.

-The tag manager can also be said as a code management platform that fires all of your other tags according to the triggers that you will specify in the Google Tag Manager interface.
-It also handles third-party tags with ease.
-After the container snippet is deployed on your website no technical help is necessary to deploy new tags or editing the existing tags.
+Hence this tag managing system can also be said as a code management platform that fires all of your other tags according to the triggers that you will specify in the Google Tag Manager interface.
+It can also handle third-party tags with ease.
+After the container snippet is deployed on your website no technical help is necessary to deploy new tags or edit the existing tags.